If you're feeling less than enthusiastic about your career these days, a bit of introspection can reveal more than you may have expected.

 Can you recall when last you felt a sense of gratitude for the work you do?
 Or a time when you felt like there was nothing else on this earth you’d rather be doing?
 If you’re battling to answer any of these questions, researchers say the most likely cause of this is a lack of connection to your purpose.

 When someone is driven by their purpose, nothing can deter them from what they believe in.
+For instance, take these famous people who failed miserably before they made a name for themselves.
 When you have a clear idea about your purpose, you’re provided with boundless amounts of joy and can create amazing results and an impact at your job.

 Is your career path clearly planned?

-Of course on your way to career success, there will be many things that will stand in the way of achieving the life and career you want for yourself such as annoying colleagues and challenging clients.
-However, what if they aren’t the cause of your career stall?
+Of course on your way to career success, there will be many things that will stand in the way of achieving the life and career you want for yourself; horrible bosses, annoying colleagues, challenging clients, etc. However, what if they aren’t the cause of your career stall?
 What if the biggest thing standing between you and your career is yourself?

 If you feel that your own actions are stunting your career, there’s never a better time than the present to do something about it.
 When you can identify that you’re probably your own worst enemy, you should set some time aside to figure out your vision and ultimate career goal.
 These thoughts will help you to access your situation more easily.